 All Perry and Page knew was that the bass was bigger than any they had ever seen.
 “The first thing I thought of was how nice a chunk of meat to take home,” Perry told Sports Afield almost four decades later.

 But before they took the bass home, they stopped at the nearest town, Helena, and pulled into J.J.
-Hall's General Store to show the fish off to anyone who might care.
+Hall’s General Store (or Fowler Grocery, depending on the version you choose to believe) to show the fish off to anyone who might care.
 Once inside, Hall pulled out a tape and measured the bass at 32 1/2 inches long and 28 1/2 inches around.

 Then they took the bass to the post office and got it weighed on a set of certified scales where it registered 22-4.
 Someone told Perry about the Field & Stream big fish contest, they found an issue with the submission rules and he entered his catch.

 After that, Perry took the fish home and cleaned it.
 It was a female full of roe.
 His mother fried one side of the fish for dinner to feed the family of six.
 The other side was dinner the next night.